couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 The steps required to complete the restore process are:

  1. Stop the Couchbase Server service on all nodes.
-For more information, see [Startup and Shutdown of Couchbase Server](couchbase-manual-ready.html#couchbase-admin-basics-running).
+For more information, see [Server Startup and Shutdown](couchbase-manual-ready.html#couchbase-admin-basics-running).

  1. On each node, restore the database, `stats.json`, and configuration file ( `config.dat` ) from your backup copies for each node.

-    On each node, restore the database and configuration files from your backup copies for each node.

  1. Restart the service on each node.
-For more information, see [Startup and Shutdown of Couchbase Server](couchbase-manual-ready.html#couchbase-admin-basics-running).
+For more information, see [Server Startup and Shutdown](couchbase-manual-ready.html#couchbase-admin-basics-running).

 <a id="couchbase-backup-restore-cbrestore"></a>